 Ten Years… How Things Change, And How They’ve Stayed The Same

-So, it’s been over ten years since I first released Small Dojo Big Profits.
+over ten years (update 2021: now, almost two decades) since I first released Small Dojo Big Profits.

 Since I’m almost finished with the completely updated and revised version of SDBP manual right now (note: it’s done already), I’ve been thinking about how much things have changed in our industry in the last decade.